tournament-js/tiebreaker/README.md

 While this seems terrible, `GroupStage` have nonetheless computed the results to the best of its knowledge.

-By specifying the number of players you want to extract, `TieBreaker` can create matches needed to forward the top `n` players ((some restrictions apply)[#limitations]) to another tournament _fairly_.
+By specifying the number of players you want to extract, `TieBreaker` can create matches needed to forward the top `n` players ([some restrictions apply](#limitations) to another tournament _fairly_.
 See example below for a detailed explanation.

 ## Example
 Using the ties outlined above, if we: